 Never give a recruiter your money.
 There should never be a processing fee for a job submittal.
 The companies and employers who are hiring pay recruiting firms most, if not all of the cost associated with filling their open positions with quality candidates.
 You may be required, depending on the company, to pay for a background or drug test, but only after you have received a formal job offer and completed a full round of interviews.

 No legitimate recruiter or recruitment agency should be asking you for your driver’s license and full social security number, or a voided check during the interview process.
-In some cases they may need the last 4 - 5 digits of your social security number to submit you but not the full number.
 Never give a recruiter your full social security number before you have had an interview with a company.
 If needed it wouldn't be until late in the process.
 A good rule to stick to is, if you wouldn’t put it on your resume, you shouldn’t readily give out the information.